 Sometimes, it may be more beneficial to accept the inheritance.
 You may decide to keep the property, gift the property to your children, donate the property to a favorite charity, or dispose of the property another way.
 If you do decide that it is in your best interests to refuse the inheritance, you must do so in a legally binding way that avoids any potential complications.

-Our experienced New Orleans succession lawyers are here to help you with all of your probate needs.
+Our experienced Louisiana succession lawyers are here to help you with all of your probate needs.
 Each year, we help hundreds of families throughout the state of Louisiana achieve their goals.
 We can thoroughly review your situation and discuss all of your legal options to meet your intended outcomes.

 Contact us today to learn more about how to achieve your goals if you wish to refuse an intestate or testamentary inheritance in Louisiana.